waseem18/Online-Judge/README.md

 # Online-Judge
 An online judge to host programming contests.
 Coded it in 3 days to host a programming contest in my college.

+Note : Need to make changes to the code.